yghlc/BigImageMapper/README.md

 ## TODO
 We will update some of the codes, including bug fix and enhancement because they are used in other projects.
-If many requests (at least 10) to repeat our results, we will provide a docker distribution and demo.

 Better documents